SAP-samples/teched2023-IN268/README.md

 The requirements and the steps to be followed for this exercise are below.
 Please note that many of these are already done for TechEd as highlighted in bold.

-1. <B>Download and intsall Insomnia.
-Please note that this is already done for the TechEd laptops.</B>
+1. Download and intsall Insomnia.
+Please note that this is already done for the TechEd laptops.
-2. <B>Connect PO to tenants using Cloud Connector</B>
+2. Connect PO to tenants using Cloud Connector
-3. <B>On each tenant, provision Migration Assessment and Cloud Integration</B>
+3. On each tenant, provision Migration Assessment and Cloud Integration
-4. <B>Assign appropriate roles to the users</B>
+4. Assign appropriate roles to the users
-5. <B>Setup destination to PO</B>
+5. Setup destination to PO
-5. Data Extraction Request
+5. <B>Data Extraction Request</B>
-6. Data Evaluation Request
+6. <B>Data Evaluation Request</B>
-7. Generate and Analyse the Report
+7. <B>Generate and Analyse the Report</B>
-8. Create Cloud Integration Package
+8. <B>Create Cloud Integration Package</B>
-9. Use the Migrate option to migrate scenarios
+9. <B>Use the Migrate option to migrate scenarios</B>
-10. Test in Insomnia
+10. <B>Test in Insomnia</B>

 ## Exercises